gregoryjscott/Simpler/README.md

 Simpler also provides other functionality:

 - From within a Task, [execute other Tasks (sub-tasks)] (#injecting-sub-tasks)
+- [Perform actions before or after execute] (#eventsattribute), which is especially useful for addressing cross-cutting concerns such as logging
+- Use [`Stats`] (#stats) for profiling or for testing scenarios based on a Task executing or executing within a duration
+- Use [`Name`] (#name) for getting the name of the Task class, which is often useful for logging Task information
 - When testing a Task with sub-tasks, isolate the Task logic by [mocking the sub-tasks] (#mocking)
-- [Perform actions before or after execute] (#eventsattribute), which is especially useful for addressing cross-cutting concerns such as logging

-> add more in here about doing other things—stats and name

 ###<a name="creating_tasks"></a>Creating Tasks

+You should create a new Task when you will be inventing enough code that you’ll want to test it.
+For example, if logic can be done simply using LINQ, there’s no reason to create a Task just for that.

 When you create a Task, you should name it so that everyone can easily identify what the Task does.
 Follow these naming rules: